MatthewLM/cbitcoin/README.md

 Installation
 ------------

-Note: Installation may not work or work completely on the snapshots of cbitcoin.

-cbitcoin comes with an installation script which has been tested on OSX Mountain Lion and Linux Mint 13, and out of those it only works on OSX Mountain Lion.
-To install type into your terminal:
+To build, type into your terminal:

     ./configure
     make